DMDX

 both the Delay parameter and the Request Scheduled bit have operated in parallel.

-The millisecond variants allow the delay to specified in milliseconds (will be
+The millisecond variants allow the delay to be specified in milliseconds and it will be

 The Delay parameter can be negative (unless you're using the